OpenEastleigh/eastleigh-manifesto/contributing.md

 This project is an open collaborative space which means *anyone* can get involved.
 This is a local political manifesto for Eastleigh, but you don't need to be a member of a party, of voting age, or even live in Eastleigh to contribute.
 Good ideas can come from anywhere!

+* Anyone can edit the manifesto.
+* Once a suggestion is made, project contributors vote on whether or not it’s accepted.
+Click “View proposals” above to see the current proposals.
+* Once a proposal is accepted, the author gets to vote on future proposals.

 ## Getting Started

 {::options parse_block_html="true" /}